 If it works – don’t muck around with it!

-The jobs Dave has really enjoyed have been the New Era Barge out in the Harbour and the The BAT (Building Maintenance Unit) on the Auckland Sky Tower.
-Dave worked entirely on his own on this project which gives him a lot of satisfaction.
+The jobs Dave has really enjoyed have been the New Era Barge out in the Harbour and the The BAT (Building Maintenance Unit) on the Auckland Sky Tower, he worked entirely on his own on this project which gives him a lot of satisfaction.
 Dave enjoys the building maintenance unit work, with the unusual designs and shapes brought in by the case by case challenges.

 Out of work Dave enjoys – computers, English soccer, darts, family time, and long walks on the beach.